dermesser/photosync/README.md

 1. Save the downloaded JSON file and put it somewhere, for example in your photos directory.
 Pass the path to the file to photosync using the `--creds` argument.
 By default, photosync will look for a file called `clientsecret.json` in the current directory.
+1. After the first run, credentials are cached in the internal SQLite database, meaning you don't have to explicitly specify them on any further invocations.

 Once you have gone through the hassle of obtaining the client secret, you can start downloading your photos.